 Walking along this ridge was pretty easy.
 You can clearly see Santaquin Peak now.

 At the first small saddle.
 Keep left.
 That peak straight ahead is Spanish Fork Peak.

 The last section of the trail is a little sketchy, as it’s a little narrower, with loose rock.
 Watch your footing – one wrong step and you could easily slide off to the left.

 Last 50 yards!

-On the summit of Santaquin Peak, looking out to Utah Lake, The first set of mountains behind Utah Lake is the Oquirrh Mountains, and the second set of mountains is Deseret Peak.
+On the summit of Santaquin Peak on July 4th, looking out to Utah Lake, The mountain just south of Utah Lake is West Mountain, and is another fun hike.

 On the summit my first time with Charlie in 2015!

 Second time on the peak, this time without Charlie.
 He’s an old guy now so he can no longer do long mileage with me.

 On Santaquin Peak, with Loafer Mountain to the left, looking Southwest.